beingamitsingh/cucumber_selenium/README.md

 ---

 ## Steps to execute the project
-1. STEP 1: Clone the project from Github on local machine.
+1. STEP 1: Clone the project from GitHub on local machine.
 2. STEP 2: Import the solution into IntelliJ as gradle project.
-3. STEP 3: Since tests are developed in Mac OS, it would be better to change all ooccurences of `/` to `\\`
+3. STEP 3: Since tests are developed in Mac OS, it would be better to change all occurrences of `/` to `\\`
 4. STEP 3: Press "Run".

 ---